-But, as time goes by you’re starting to feel like your frog never really turned into that prince you were waiting for.
+But, as time goes by, you’re starting to feel like your frog never really turned into that prince you were waiting for.
 Separating from your husband either permanently or on a trial basis creeps into your mind more and more.

-When you are thinking of separating from your husband there are some big questions to consider before making it official.
+When you are thinking of separating from your husband, there are some big questions to consider before making it official.
 Here are some questions and concerns to address before considering separation and packing your bags.

 How to tell your husband you want a separation

 Talk until you’re blue in the face.
 Everything about your separation needs to be worked out so that both parties are clear on what to expect from this new turn in your relationship.

 1. Are you separating with a view of getting back together?

 A trial separation indicates that you and your partner will both choose a timeline, such as two months, to separate from one another to assess whether or not you want to continue in the marriage.

 2. What are the issues you have with one another?

 This should be one of the main questions to ask before separating or while having the separation talk.
 Despite your issues, your relationship may have a lot of good qualities worth working on.

 3. Will you remain in the same home?

 You need to have the answers to the following separation questions: Do you own your home, or do you rent?
-If you do divorce, will you sell the home?
-These are all important questions to consider.
+If you do divorce, will you sell the house?
+These are all critical questions to consider.